iskoo-14/h1n1-epidemic-simulation/README.md

 ## Overview

-This repository contains a complete simulation study of the 2009 H1N1 influenza pandemic using network-based epidemic modeling.
+This repository contains a simulation study of the 2009 H1N1 influenza pandemic using network-based epidemic modeling.

 The project was developed for the course *Network Dynamics and Learning* and includes: